 However, even if there is evidence of abuse in a case, this does not mean that the parent will automatically lose their custody rights.
 A court will first consider all the provided evidence alongside any evidence presented by the party who is being accused of violence.
 If a parent has a proven record of domestic violence, they still may be able to retain custody if they can show they have changed their pattern of behavior and reformed.
 Evidence can include:

-When you are involved in an abusive relationship, it can have lasting physical, psychological, and emotional injuries.
+When you are involved in an abusive relationship, it can cause lasting physical, psychological, and emotional injuries.
 While leaving an abusive partner is one of the most important decisions you can make for your own safety and the safety of any affected loved ones, it can also be one of the most difficult decisions to make.

 This can especially be the case if any minor children are involved.
 If you plan on leaving an abusive partner with whom you share children, it is vital that you have a plan in place that includes documented evidence of the abuse, a safe place to go to, and a clear understanding of the legal proceedings that may lie ahead.

-Domestic violence can ruin families and cause serious physical injuries and, in some cases, even death.
+Domestic violence can ruin families and cause serious physical injuries and, in some cases, even lead to death.
 It can be nearly impossible to reverse some of the damage done in a domestic violence situation.
 If you have been victimized by domestic violence, it is vital that you know and understand the legal options available to you so that you can keep yourself and your loved ones safe.
 It is also important to know that help is available.

 At Chase Family Law, our attorney has over 30 years of experience in family law and has seen how domestic violence can affect families and ruin relationships between loved ones.
 If you are a victim of domestic violence, Chase Family Law is here for you.
-Contact our office today to schedule an initial consultation with our attorney and learn how we can fight for your and your family’s protection.
+Contact our office today to schedule an initial consultation with our attorney and learn how we can advocate for your and your family’s protection.